deepskystacker/DSS/Installers/README.txt

 51. Add "How To" information to the help for the image editor built into DeepSkyStacker.
 This includes a short screen capture movie.

+52. Resolve problem of clipped controls on processing page when the native language is set to Japanese.

 Welcome to DeepSkyStacker 5.1.3
 ===============================